nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 4.
-The remaining user input is passed to the `StockViewCommandParser` where within the `StockViewCommandParser#parse()` method, the `ParserUtil#parseSerialNumber()`  method is called to return a valid `Serial Number` of the stock.
+The remaining user input is passed to the `StockViewCommandParser` where within the `StockViewCommandParser#parse()` method, the `ParserUtil#parseSerialNumber()`  method is called to return a valid `SerialNumber` of the stock.

 Step 5.
-The `StockViewCommandParser#parse()` method then returns a `StockViewCommand`, constructed with the `Serial Number` of stock.
+The `StockViewCommandParser#parse()` method then returns a `StockViewCommand`, constructed with the `SerialNumber` of stock.

 Step 6.
 When `MainWindow#fillInnerParts()` is called by `UIManager#start()`, `MainWindow#executeCommand()` is called.
 The `LogicManager#execute()` then calls `StockViewCommand#execute()` method.